Commit yourself to lifelong learning. The most valuable asset you’ll ever have is your mind and what you put into it.

 The key to CANI is to commit yourself to learning things that are relevant to your life and circumstances, that are timeless (evergreen), and that are immediately applicable so that you can progressively move your life forward each and every day.
 Whether this means reading books within your chosen area of study, taking extra courses, hiring a coach or mentor, etc, it all essentially comes down to making learning and self-education a priority in your life.

-When you make lifelong learning a priority this naturally helps enhance your ability to solve problems, to think creatively, critically and flexibly; to enhance the depth and breadth of your knowledge and experience that can help provide you with key insights and opportunities to move your life and career forward.
+When you make lifelong learning a priority this naturally helps enhance your ability to solve problems, to think creatively, and critically.
+It helps you enhance the depth and breadth of your knowledge and experience, which can subsequently help provide you with key insights and opportunities to move your life and career forward.